OfficeDev/hands-on-labs/O3654/O3654-1 Connect to Microsoft Graph on a Windows 10 app/Lab.md

 	The finished class should look like this:

 	```

 using System;
 using System.Diagnostics;
 using System.Net.Http;
 using System.Linq;
 using System.Threading.Tasks;
 using Windows.Security.Authentication.Web;
 using Windows.Security.Authentication.Web.Core;
 using Windows.Security.Credentials;
 using Windows.Storage;
+using Microsoft.Graph.Authentication;
 using Microsoft.Graph;

 namespace Microsoft_Graph_UWP_Connect_SDK
 {
     internal static class AuthenticationHelper
     {
-        // The Client ID is used by the application to uniquely identify itself to the v2.0 auth endpoint.
+        // The Client ID is used by the application to uniquely identify itself to the v2.0 authentication endpoint.
         static string clientId = App.Current.Resources["ida:ClientID"].ToString();

         static string returnUrl = App.Current.Resources["ida:ReturnUrl"].ToString();

         private static GraphServiceClient graphClient = null;

-        // Get an access token for the given context and resourceId.
-An attempt is first made to
-        // acquire the token silently.
-If that fails, then we try to acquire the token by prompting the user.
+        // Get a Graph client.
         public static async Task<GraphServiceClient> GetAuthenticatedClientAsync()
         {
             if (graphClient == null)